fosspost/notes.fosspost.org/webservers/nginx.md

 The problem is caused by the apache's **.htaccess** file.
 It may not be fully comptabile with what nginx can understand.

 Moving the hidden **.htaccess** file or removing would solve the issue.
 Note that you may lose redirections and other stuff you had in your original **.htaccess** file.
 And which could affect your work.

+## [Problem] Upstream timed out (110: Connection timed out) / 504 Gateway Time-out

+### Description

+This problem is very common on nginx servers running WordPress sites.
+The reasons may vary according to your setup, but usually they are:

+* A bad WordPress plugin eating most PHP resources/requests.
+* Misconfigured PHP-FPM with nginx configuration file.
+* Low resources available on the server.

+### Solution

+If you are running a WordPress website, try disabling all the plugins that you have on your website.
+If this fixes the proble, then it's just a plugin problem.
+Now try enabling them one by one in order to see which one is responsible for that.
+Once you detect it, remove it or report to the plugin's developer.

+If that didn't help, make sure your server has enough resources?
+Check that via **ps -aux**, **free -m** and **df -h**.
+If you think you have low resources, then contact your provider to increase them.
+Try moving into another hosting.

+Else, check that the path for PHP-FPM socket or PHP-FPM address (like **127.0.0.1:9000** or **unix:/run/php/php-fpm.sock**) is the same one that you placed in nginx configuration file.